 Pilates exercises train several muscle groups at once in smooth, continuous movements.
 By developing proper technique, you can actually re-train your body to move in safer, more efficient patterns of motion invaluable for injury recovery, sports performance, good posture and optimal health.

 Many of the exercises are performed in reclining or sitting positions, and most are low impact and partially weight bearing.
-Pilates is so safe, it is used in physical therapy facilities to rehabilitate injuries.
+Pilates is so safe, it is used in Physical Therapy rehabilitate injuries.